Skip to content

 Endpoint Labels

-Set style.area.endpoint_labels.enabled: true on a multi-series area chart to move the series names off the side legend and onto the chart, anchored to each band's final value.
+Set style.endpoint_labels.visible: true on a multi-series area chart to move the series names off the side legend and onto the chart, anchored to each band's final value.
 The chart pane and label pane sit side-by-side in an hconcat, with one label per series.

 Dataface field Allowed values Notes

-style.area.endpoint_labels.enabled true or false Opt-in feature toggle.
+style.endpoint_labels.visible true or false Opt-in feature toggle.
 Defaults to false.

 When the label pane is on, the categorical legend turns off automatically — the two would encode the same series→colour mapping twice.
 The y-axis also auto-flips to the left so it doesn't collide with the right-edge label pane.